Connect with us

 5. Tyson Farms, Carthage – 9.5 million pounds: Tyson Farms is a poultry processing center in Carthage.
 In 2016, MDEQ fined the facility $65,000 for unpermitted wastewater discharges.

-Overall, toxic releases reported to the EPA show a 17% decrease in the from 2017 through 2021, the latest year of available data.
+Overall, toxic releases reported to the EPA show a 17% decrease in the state from 2017 through 2021, the latest year of available data.
 The most abundant chemicals in those releases were manganese, nitrate, vanadium, ammonia and chromium.

 Tyson Farms Inc. in Carthage, Miss., Thursday, December 1, 2022.